fahzee1/slicer/README.md

 As you code, create logical commits with good commit messages.

-To submit your solution, please zip up your code repository, and email me the full solution.
-Alternatively, feel free to fork the repo on Github.
-Either way works.
+To submit your solution, please zip up your code repository, and email it to `info@innolitics.com`.
+Alternatively, you can fork this repository and email me a link.

 If you have any questions about the requirements, ask!
 Part of being a good engineer is knowing when to clarify requirements.